jjmchew/jjmchew.github.io/LS180/postgresql.md

 - database *normalization*: [^10]
   - the act of splitting up data across multiple different tables and creating relationships between these tables
     - to reduce data redundancy and improve data integrity
+    - should reduce database anomalies (insertion, update, deletion anomalies) [^28]
     - using 'normal forms' (sets of rules which define when a database can be considered 'normalized')
   - define *entities* and *relationships*
   - entity:  a 'real world' object or set of data (e.g., 'user', 'book', 'checkout', 'reviews', 'addresses')
   - relationships:  can be mapped using an 'ERD' (*Entity Relationship Diagram* - graphical representation of entities and relationships)
+  - basic process of normalizing: [^28]
+    - extract (redundant) data into additional tables
+    - use foreign keys to tie it back to associated data

 - primary key: a unique identifier for a row of data [^10]
   - typically called 'id'